GrinSync/.github/Documentation/User Guide.md

 When users first open the app, they will be in the app's Guest mode.
 In Guest mode, users can only view public events (i.e., NOT student-only events).
 Other limitations of Guest mode are explained below.
 Guest mode allows users to discover Grinnell College events that are open to the public without requiring that they make a GrinSync account (e.g., visitors to the college may wish to use the app in Guest mode if their stay is only temporary).
 ### Home Page - Guest Mode
 When users first open the app, they are shown the Home page, which displays upcoming events (events happening at the current time to events starting a week from now) at Grinnell College that are open to the public.
 Users can pull down to refresh this page.
 Users can tap the filter icon in the top right corner, which will show how the events are filtered on the Home page.
 In Guest mode, the default event tags for filtering are all of the event tags possible in GrinSync, so when looking at the filtering options initially, all tags will be selected.
 Users can deselect and select whichever tags they wish to filter by on the Home page and apply the filters by pressing the "Apply Filters" button at the bottom.
 After, the Home page will refresh to only show events that contain the chosen filters.
-*Filtering Options*
-In addition to selecting specific event tags, there are a few more filtering options users can apply.
+*Filtering Options*: In addition to selecting specific event tags, there are a few more filtering options users can apply.
 1. "Only show events with all tags selected": If users check this option, this means that only events that contain all tags that are currently selected will be shown on the Home page.
 For example, if the chosen tags are Art and Athletics, only events with both those tags will show.
 2. "Revert to default tags": If users click this button, the tags selected will automatically revert back to the default tags.
 For Guest mode, the default tags are all of the event tags in GrinSync.
 3. "Deselect all tags": If users click this button, all tags that are currently selected will become deselected.

 In order for the filtering options to be applied on the Home page, the "Apply Filters" button must be pressed.
 #### Event Details - Guest Mode
 On the Home page, users can click on any event to view the event details.
 In the event details, users can see the host, location, start date-time, end date-time, description, and tags of an event.

 At times, there will be map information given in an event location.
 If there is map information, the location will have a blue pinpoint symbol next to it.
 Users can then click on the location, which will bring up the navigation to the event in their phones' default map app.
 If there is no blue pinpoint symbol next to the event location, clicking on the location will open Grinnell's interactive map on the Grinnell website on the users' browsers on their phones.

 If the host of an event is the Grinnell Calendar, clicking on the host name will open the official Grinnell calendar on the Grinnell website on the users' browsers on their phones.

 Additionally, at the bottom, there are three buttons:
 1. "Add to Calendar": If users click this button, the current event they are viewing in GrinSync will become an event draft in the default calendar app of their phones.
 2. "Contact Host": If users click this button, an email will be drafted to the event host's email in the default email app of their phones.
 The email itself is a generic email, indicating that the user is interested in the event, but users may change the email however they would like.
 3. "Share Event": If users click this button, their phones' default share dialog pops up and allows users to share a pre-written description of the event (the dialog will vary depending on the phone, but usually, there are options to copy the text or send the text to someone via messages).

 Users can press the help icon in the top right corner of the event details to see an explanation of the event details layout.
 Users can press the back arrow on the top left corner to return to the Home page.
 ### Search Page - Guest Mode
 On the Search page, users can search for events by event title or location.
 Users can click into the search bar, type their search query, and press the magnifying glass icon on the right to do the search.
 The search is NOT case-sensitive.
 Any event containing the searched text either in its title or location will show in the search results.
 For Guest mode, only events that are not marked as student-only will show in the search results.
 ### Create Page - Guest Mode